From Painting by Jerome Ferretti

 2 P.M. & 7:30 P.M.

 Herb discovers Climate Change is having dire effects on production of his beloved maple syrup.
 Suddenly he is determined to fight Global warming.
 He institutes personal energy reductions but is stymied in his efforts to enlist his wife and two kids in his noble efforts.
-So he begins a wild campaign of outreach which includes dressing as a banana tree, a Knight in Green, flying a green banner atop the statehouse and getting arrested.
+So he begins a wild campaign of outreach which includes dressing as a banana tree and a Knight in Green, flying a green banner atop the statehouse and getting arrested.
 Great fun with serious intent underneath.

 Uproariously funny, witty and very moving, Butler is written by the author of last season’s hit comedy, Buzz.
 Based on actual events that changed the lives of 10,000 slaves, Butler is set at the beginning of the Civil War and follows Major General Benjamin Butler, who has just been given command of Fort Monroe in Virginia.
 The inexperienced but shrewd Butler meets his match when an equally shrewd runaway slave enters the fort and asks for asylum.